Thomas Hood: Examples of his works

 November in London is usually cool and overcast, and in Hood's day subject to frequent smog.
 In 1844, he wrote the poem, "No!":

-An example of Hood's reflective and sentimental verse is the famous "I Remember, I Remember", excerpted here:
+An example of Hood's reflective and sentimental verse is the famous "I Remember, I Remember", given in full below:

 Hood's best known work in his lifetime was "The Song of the Shirt", a verse lament for a London seamstress compelled to sell shirts she had made, the proceeds of which lawfully belonged to her employer, in order to feed her malnourished and ailing child.
 Hood's poem appeared in one of the first editions of Punch in 1843 and quickly became a public sensation, being turned into a popular song and inspiring social activists in defence of countless industrious labouring women living in abject poverty.
 An excerpt: